AntonVasserman/AntonVasserman/README.md

 ### Anton (Antosh) Vasserman, <br>
-- 💻 Gameplay Engineer (looking for my next role)
+- 💻 Gameplay Engineer at TriArts Games (2025 - Present)
 - 💻 Previously: Software Engineer II at Microsoft ILDC (2019 - 2025)
 - 🕹️ Game Programming Alumnus at [CG Spectrum](https://www.cgspectrum.com/)
 - 🎮 Gamer at my free time (when there is such)